Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint: Introduction

-Unraveling the production mechanisms of heavy-quark flavored hadrons plays a key role understand the true dynamics of strong interactions.
+Unraveling the production mechanisms of heavy-quark flavored hadrons plays a key role in understanding the true dynamics of strong interactions.
 Mesons whose lowest Fock state contains a heavy quark ($Q$) and its antiquark ($\bar Q$) are known as (heavy) \emph{quarkonia}.
 The origins of quarkonium studies dates back to the so-called \emph{November Revolution}.
-On 11 November 1974 a new vector meson with a mass of about 3.1 GeV and the same quantum numbers of the photon was announced was discovered.
-It was named $\JPsi$ after the two groups which simultaneously observed it: the Collaboration headed by B.~Richter\tcite{SLAC-SP-017:1974ind} at the Stanford Linear Accelerator Center (SLAC) and one leaded by S.~Ting\tcite{E598:1974sol} at the Brookhaven National Laboratory (BNL).
-A few days after SLAC and BNL announcements, the discovery of the $\JPsi$ was confirmed by the Frascati ADONE experiment, directed by G.~Bellettini\tcite{Bacci:1974za}.
+On 11 November 1974 a new vector meson, whose mass was around 3.1 GeV, and carrying photon quantum numbers, was discovered.
+It was named $\JPsi$ after the two groups which contemporaneously observed it: the Collaboration headed by B.~Richter\tcite{SLAC-SP-017:1974ind} at the \ac{SLAC} and one leaded by S.~Ting\tcite{E598:1974sol} at the \ac{BNL}.
+A few days after the announcements by SLAC and BNL, the discovery of the $\JPsi$ was confirmed by the Frascati ADONE experiment, directed by G.~Bellettini\tcite{Bacci:1974za}.
 The fact that the $\JPsi$ is a hadron became clear from the analysis of ratios of cross sections between hadrons and $\mu^+\mu^-$ in $e^+e^-$ inclusive annihilations, which eventually were much larger at the resonance, thus pointing out that $\JPsi$-like objects directly decay into lighter hadrons.
 At the same time, an evidence was found that the charm quark exists and that quarks are real particles of which hadrons are made of, and not simply mathematical artifacts.
 The concept of charm flavor was proposed for the first time by Bjorken and Glashow in 1964 \tcite{Bjorken:1964bo}, but its experimental evidence was scarce.
-Then, in 1970, the Glashow--Iliopoulos--Maiani (GIM) mechanism was proposed~\cite{Glashow:1970gi} the existence of a new quark species, the charm one, became necessary to explain the suppression of flavor-changing neutral currents (FCNCs) are suppressed in Feynman diagrams embodying a loop.
+Then, in 1970, the \ac{GIM} mechanism~\cite{Glashow:1970gi} proposed the existence of a new quark species, the charm flavor, which became necessary to explain the suppression of \ac{FCNCs} in Feynman diagrams embodying a loop.